G.I. Bill®

 NOTE: Fry Scholarship beneficiaries are not eligible for Yellow Ribbon Program benefits.

-Dependents Educ Asst Program logo
+Dependents Educ Asst Program

 The Survivor’s and Dependents’ Educational Assistance (DEA) program provides education and training opportunities to eligible dependents of certain veterans.
 The program offers up to 45 months of education benefits.
 These benefits may be used for degree and certificate programs, apprenticeship, and on-the-job training.